-If there is one caveat, it’s that CleanMyMac 3 attempted to launch itself during the interrupt screens that sometimes come up when running another application.
+If there’s one caveat, it’s that CleanMyMac 3 attempted to launch itself during the interrupt screens that sometimes come up when running another application.
 This was easily worked around by configuring the preferences to ignore these interrupts, but it’s also a behavior I’ve never seen before.

-CleanMyMac 3 is in a tough, competitive field against other all-in-one/spring cleaning utilities for the Mac, including the oft-hated MacKeeper and one could argue that its end results achieve what assorted freeware/shareware utilities could do at a price of $40 for new users and $20 for upgrade users.
-Still, it’s nice to be able to remove gigabytes of kerfuffle from your Mac; the program and its tests work well, it can be readily configured as needed and could be worth your consideration.
+CleanMyMac 3 is in a tough, competitive field against other all-in-one/spring cleaning utilities for the Mac, including the oft-hated MacKeeper, and one could argue that its assorted freeware/shareware utilities can achieve similar results, while CleanMyMac 3 costs $40 for new users and $20 for upgrade users.
+Still, it’s nice to be able to remove gigabytes of dregs from your Mac; the program and its tests work well, it can be readily configured as needed, and is worthy of your consideration.

 Prosoft Engineering CleanMyMac 3.0

 If you're constantly trying to find ways to get more storage space on your Mac, CleanMyMac could be a good investment.